pollhammer/pma/README.md

 - Create your admin account
 - Configure your first mail source
-- Verify indexing and archive synchronization
+- Verify indexing and Archivee synchronization
 ---
 ## Updating